Jadamso/Rbooks/docs/02-BasicStats.md

 ***

 ## Objects

+In R: scalars, vectors, and matrices are different kinds of "objects".

+These objects are used extensively in data analysis

+* scalars: summary statistics (average household income).
+* vectors: single variables in data sets (the household income of each family in Vancouver).
+* matrices: multiple variables in data sets (the age and education level of every person in class).

-Vectors are probably your most common mathematical objects, which nest scalars as a special case.
+Vectors are probably your most common object in R, but we will start with scalars (which are treated as a special case in R).

 #### **Scalars**. {-}